Common Questions About Divorce

 Texas law recognizes two types of marriages: formal and informal.
 A formal marriage is one performed before a judge or a religious official.
 An informal marriage, also known as a common law marriage, occurs when a man and woman meet the following three conditions:

-In order to end an informal marriage, a divorce may be required, except under rare circumstances.
+A divorce may be required in order to end an informal marriage, except under rare circumstances.
 A lawyer can help with the divorce process.

-Under certain circumstances, Texas law permits marriages to be annulled.
-In contrast to divorce, which legally terminates a marriage, annulment treats the marriage as thought it never existed.
+Under certain rare circumstances, Texas law permits marriages to be annulled.
+In contrast to divorce, which legally terminates a marriage, annulment treats the marriage as though it never existed.